huguhugu/huguhugu/sheet/README.txt

 e3s will be f3.
 c3f will be b2. b2s will be c3.

+Tone also can be arbitrary name, if that tone has been registered already.
+The name should be longer than 4.

 <Beat>
 Beat is integer, which goes up 1, 2, 4, 8, and so on.
 '1' indicates whole note.